unraid/usb-creator-next/README.md

 Note: the CMake integration in Qt Creator is a bit flaky at times.
 If you made any custom changes to the CMakeLists.txt file and it subsequently gets in an endless loop where it never finishes the "configures" stage while re-processing the file, delete "build_unraid-usb-creator_someversion" directory and try again.

+#### Signing

+To sign the .exe installer on Windows, [follow these instructions](https://github.com/unraid/digicert-keylockertools) (private repo)

 ### macOS

-#### Get dependencies
+#### Get macOS dependencies

 - Get the Qt online installer from: https://www.qt.io/download-open-source During installation, choose a Qt 5.x edition and CMake.
 - For creating a .DMG for distribution you can use an utility like: https://github.com/sindresorhus/create-dmg
 - It is assumed you have an Apple developer subscription, and already have a "Developer ID" code signing certificate for distribution outside the Mac Store.
 (Privileged apps are not allowed in the Mac store)

-#### Building
+#### Building on Mac

 - Download source .zip from github and extract it to a folder on disk
 - Start Qt Creator (may need to start "finder" navigate to home folder using the "Go" menu, and find Qt folder to start it manually as it may not have created icon in Applications), and open src/CMakeLists.txt
 - Menu "Build" -> "Build all"
 - Result will be in build_unraid-usb-creator_someversion
 - Install create-dmg for signing `brew install create-dmg`

+#### Signing on Mac

+For distribution to others:

+1. code sign the .app
+2. create a DMG
-- For distribution to others: code sign the .app, create a DMG, code sign the DMG, submit it for notarization to Apple and staple the notarization ticket to the DMG.
+3. submit the DMG for notarization to Apple
+4. staple the notarization ticket to the DMG.

 E.g.: